-Already Birmingham’s best known symbol, Vulcan has been reimagined as a new public art project focused on celebrating the city and raising awareness for what it has to offer.
+Already Birmingham’s best-known symbol, Vulcan has been reimagined as a new public art display focused on celebrating the city and raising awareness for what it has to offer.

 “Today, we take the symbol of our great city and use that as a way of creating a public identity for our great city, to let visitors know that Vulcan represents the best that this city has to offer,” said Birmingham Mayor William Bell during the unveiling at Railroad Park of two replica statues of the cast iron man.
 “We want to show everybody the pride that we have, with the big guy standing over our city, to make sure we’re a progressive city, to make sure we welcome all individuals here and that we’re walking together,” Bell said.